-Fast forward to 2017 and the story has changed.
-Linux gamers now have a variety of games they can choose from ranging from free to the relatively pricey ones.
+Fast forward to 2021 and the story has changed.
+Linux gamers now have a variety of games they can choose from ranging from free to relatively pricey ones.

 Today, I bring you a list of the 25 best games you can play on your Linux system.

 Hitman was my favorite game as a young boy.
 An action-packed story of an assassin with a wide range of fighting tactics, weapon skills, and intellect for stealth – you are bound to enjoy this one if you love playing action games.

 There are different ways to carry out the missions set up in the game so do have a nice time exploring all of them.